5 Key Developers’ Pain Points in Ecommerce Localization

-In order to keep translating and localizing our e-commerce software into another language as simple as possible, it is important to keep sentences within one only translation string and not to fragment them into different ones by adding links, symbols, text in bold or alike.
+In order to keep translating and localizing our ecommerce software into another language as simple as possible, it is important to keep sentences within one only translation string and not fragment them into different ones by adding links, symbols, or text in bold or alike.
 In that sense, a specific challenge we're constantly facing is to appropriately place a link within a text block or sentence.
 If, for example, we aim to place a link within a sentence, then this complicates it for the translator who will find the sentence fragmented into different parts.
-As we use html in our texts, the link syntax then appears in the text and is thus - contrary as intended - not free of code.
-This arises a major difficulty: the translator needs to not only translate the sentence, but also put the link accordingly.
+As we use HTML in our texts, the link syntax then appears in the text and is thus - contrary to intended - not free of code.
+This arises a major difficulty: the translator needs to not only translate the sentence but also put the link accordingly.
 Apart from the issue that the translator has to comprehend the code.
 Yet, the overall aim is for the translator to easily understand the content that needs to be translated.
 However, this is not given, if the localization source appears with code elements.
 At the moment, we are resolving this by simply putting the link over the whole sentence.
-That way, we avoid to fragment the sentence by putting in code syntax within the sentence.
+That way, we avoid fragmenting the sentence by putting in code syntax within the sentence.
 However, this is just a temporary solution, as it is also esthetically unfavorable to tag the whole phrase.
-In the future, we therefore aim to use markdown instead of html, which has a simpler syntax and is thus easier to understand for translators.
+In the future, we, therefore, aim to use markdown instead of HTML, which has a simpler syntax and is thus easier to understand for translators.

-Static Code Analysis Of Missing Or Obsolete Translation Keys
+Static Code Analysis of Missing or Obsolete Translation Keys

-One of the mayor pain points that needs to be considered regarding e-commerce software localization is the difference in length and density of all the languages we translate our software to.
-Considering design aspect, we sometimes wish to find a different esthetical solution than being implemented in the end.
-Yet, we follow the principle of ‘design follows function’ and in this sense also: design follows UX and wording.
+One of the major pain points that need to be considered in ecommerce software localization is the difference in length and density of all the languages we translate our software to.
+Considering the design aspect, we sometimes wish to find a different esthetical solution than being implemented in the end.
+Yet, we follow the principle of "design follows function" and in this sense also: design follows UX and wording.
 In particular, this implies that every design plan needs to be consistent with usability and UI aspects and this calls for compromises.
 Even if, from a designer's perspective the solution is not ideal, it is always first considered if the new feature or function is easily applicable and easy to understand for the merchant.
 Therefore, we mostly consider both, German and English, when setting up a new design, as German represents a language of long words and English a language of short words.
 Again, it is crucial for the designer to be flexible and accept compromises so the layout works in all our shop languages.
-Although it might be possible to design fancy layout, it is always more important to respect usability.
+Although it might be possible to design a fancy layout, it is always more important to respect usability.

-The big question is: When is the right moment to consider software localization when developing a e-commerce shop software?
+The big question is: When is the right moment to consider software localization when developing an ecommerce shop software?
 Of course, the right answer is: from DAY ONE!
 Nevertheless, we did not create localizable code right from the beginning.
 And this is what haunted us over a long period of time.
 Once, a colleague had to go over all our software source code in order to find text blocks that were just directly written into the file instead of putting it in translation keys.
 Not considering localization when starting to develop is highly time-consuming and requires a few iterations.
 In our case, we had to go through all the source code in order to find all pieces that still needed to be put in the translation strings.
 However, this problem is easily avoided, if one uses translation keys instead of putting text directly in the source code.
 We now only use translation keys to store our text blocks, which we did not do when the development of our software first started.
-A learning and recommendation we gathered from our initial difficulties is to add comments to the source code when starting to develop.
-This could for instance be a comment such as "#i18n" or alike, which indicates that this text block is still to be translated and easy to be found when the localization process starts.
+A learning we got from our initial difficulties is to add comments to the source code when starting to develop.
+This could be, for instance, a comment such as "#i18n" or similar, which indicates that this text block is still to be translated and easily found when the localization process starts.
 Although, we now fixed the problem by directly working with translation keys, adding comments from the very beginning would have definitely facilitated our work.

-In this article we have seen some major pain points of localizing an e-commerce software.
-Challenges we are currently facing include text decorations that fragment sentences, the length and density of different languages as well as the proper coordination with the translation agency.
-An important take-away from this post is to take into account localizing a shop software from the very beginning in order to avoid lots of work afterwards.
+In this article, we have seen some major pain points of localizing ecommerce software.
+Challenges we are currently facing include text decorations that fragment sentences, the length, and density of different languages as well as the proper coordination with the translation agency.
+An important takeaway is to take into account localizing shop software from the very beginning in order to avoid lots of work afterwards.